Carrots & Cookies

 • How much food does it hold?

 • Growing teenagers eat a lot of food.
 And I mean a lot.
-This means their lunch box needs to hold lunch box snacks in addition to what they would consider 'lunch';)
+This means their lunch box needs to hold their favorite foods, including lunch box snacks, in addition to what they would consider 'lunch' (example: a sandwich or leftovers in a thermos).

 • The shape of the lunch box

 • Take into consideration the size and shape of lunch containers that you use to pack lunches.
-For instance, a wide Bento Box will likely not fit in the bottom of a tall and narrow lunch bag, but it may fit perfectly in a lunch box with a wide base.
+For instance, wide bento-style lunch boxes will likely not fit in the bottom of a tall and narrow lunch bag, but it may fit perfectly in a lunch box with a wide base.

 Roxy Women's Lunch Hour Bag Sack

-This is my teenager daughter's favorite style of lunch bag.
+This continues to be my teenager daughter's favorite lunch bag.
 It's stylish, holds lunch and snacks, and is easy to carry around.
+And, as a mom, it's my favorite because it's the easiest to pack.

 JanSport Big Break Insulated Lunch Bag